 The Investment Treaty Arbitration Review: Objection of Manifest Lack of Legal Merit of Claims: ICSID Arbitration Rule 41(5)

 Unless the parties have agreed to another expedited procedure for making preliminary objections, a party may, no later than 30 days after the constitution of the Tribunal, and in any event before the first session of the Tribunal, file an objection that a claim is manifestly without legal merit.
 The party shall specify as precisely as possible the basis for the objection.
-The Tribunal, after giving the parties the opportunity to present their observations on the objections, shall, at its first session or promptly thereafter, notify the parties of its decision on the objection.
+The Tribunal, after giving the parties the opportunity to present their observations on the objection, shall, at its first session or promptly thereafter, notify the parties of its decision on the objection.
 The decision of the Tribunal shall be without prejudice to the right of a party to file an objection pursuant to [Rule 41(1)] or to object, in the course of the proceeding, that a claim lacks legal merit.4

-The governing rules of most arbitral institutions did not stipulate in express terms the arbitral tribunal's authority to dismiss claims in an expedited fashion, other than to make a general provision for the tribunal to 'conduct the proceedings so as to avoid unnecessary delay and expense and to provide a fair and efficient process for resolving the parties' disputes'.5 Over the past few years, major arbitral institutions have departed from this trend, and there is an increasing number of institutional rules that now expressly provide for powers of summary dismissal of claims.6 Although some commentators have suggested that it is possible for such authority to be read into the general provision,7 tribunals no doubt take different views on this.8 It is reasonable to imagine that an arbitral tribunal would be slow to terminate the proceedings at the outset, without an explicit power to do so, for fear of (unwittingly) affecting the claimant's right to be heard.9
+The governing rules of most arbitral institutions did not stipulate in express terms the arbitral tribunal's authority to dismiss claims in an expedited fashion, other than to make a general provision for the tribunal to 'conduct the proceedings so as to avoid unnecessary delay and expense and to provide a fair and efficient process for resolving the parties' disputes'.5 During the past few years, major arbitral institutions have departed from this trend, and there is an increasing number of institutional rules that now expressly provide for powers of summary dismissal of claims.6 Although some commentators have suggested that it is possible for such authority to be read into the general provision,7 tribunals no doubt take different views on this.8 It is reasonable to imagine that an arbitral tribunal would be slow to terminate the proceedings at the outset, without an explicit power to do so, for fear of (unwittingly) affecting the claimant's right to be heard.9

 II Genesis of Rule 41(5)

 The inclusion of such a summary dismissal mechanism in the ICSID Arbitration Rules was first raised in an ICSID Secretariat Discussion Paper circulated to the members of the ICSID Administrative Council on 22 October 2004,10 some 36 years after the ICSID Arbitration Rules came into force on 1 January 1968.
-It proposed the creation of 'a special procedure', pursuant to which 'the tribunal may at an early stage of the case be asked on an expedited basis to dismiss all or part of the claim . . . without prejudice to the further objections a party might make, if the request were denied'.11 This was intended to address calls for greater efficiency in ICSID proceedings, as well as recurring complaints by state parties that the ICSID Secretariat's limited screening power under Article 36(3) of the ICSID Convention was inadequate to weed out claims that were manifestly unmeritorious.12 These complaints grew louder with the increase in number of investment claims lodged, and were fuelled by concerns that state parties were being exposed to abusive tactics of investors seeking to game the system:
+It proposed the creation of 'a special procedure', pursuant to which 'the tribunal may at an early stage of the case be asked on an expedited basis to dismiss all or part of the claim . . . without prejudice to the further objections a party might make, if the request were denied'.11 This was intended to address calls for greater efficiency in ICSID proceedings, as well as recurring complaints by state parties that the ICSID Secretariat's limited screening power under Article 36(3) of the ICSID Convention was inadequate to weed out claims that were manifestly unmeritorious.12 These complaints grew louder with the increase in the number of investment claims lodged, and were fuelled by concerns that state parties were being exposed to the abusive tactics of investors seeking to play the system:

 III The early cases

-Rule 41(5) got off to a relatively muted beginning.
+Rule 41(5) got off to a relatively muted start.
 In the first three years of its existence, it was invoked only twice in the 72 cases registered under the ICSID Convention15 (in Trans-Global Petroleum Inc v.
 Jordan16 (Trans-Global) in February 2008 and Brandes Investment v.
 Venezuela17 (Brandes) in December 2008), and with only partial success in Trans-Global.

 Trans-Global concerned allegations that Jordan had engaged in a systematic campaign to destroy the claimant's investments in a petroleum exploration venture after the claimant confirmed its discovery of oil pay zones in the designated area of exploration.
-Specifically, Jordan was alleged to have breached: (1) the fair and equitable treatment standard in Article II(3)(a) of the US–Jordan bilateral investment treaty (BIT); (2) the non-discrimination provision in Article II(3)(b) of the US–Jordan BIT; and (3) an obligation to consult the claimant in Article VIII of the US–Jordan BIT.
-Jordan filed Rule 41(5) objections, asserting that the claims were manifestly without legal merit as they alleged 'infringements of non-existent legal rights of the Claimant or non-existent legal obligations of [Jordan]'.18 The application failed in relation to the first two claims under Articles II(3)(a) and II(3)(b), but succeeded in relation to the third claim as Article VIII was found to contain only an obligation of consultation between the two contracting states and not between the investor and the host state; 'the essential legal basis' in respect of the third claim was therefore 'entirely missing under the BIT'.19
+Specifically, Jordan was alleged to have breached (1) the fair and equitable treatment standard in Article II(3)(a) of the US–Jordan bilateral investment treaty (BIT), (2) the non-discrimination provision in Article II(3)(b) of the US–Jordan BIT, and (3) an obligation to consult the claimant in Article VIII of the US–Jordan BIT.
+Jordan filed Rule 41(5) objections, asserting that the claims were manifestly without legal merit as they alleged 'infringements of non-existent legal rights of the Claimant or non-existent legal obligations of [Jordan]'.18 The application failed in relation to the claims under Articles II(3)(a) and II(3)(b), but succeeded in relation to the third claim as Article VIII was found to contain only an obligation of consultation between the two contracting states and not between the investor and the host state; 'the essential legal basis' in respect of the third claim was therefore 'entirely missing under the BIT'.19

 IV Rule 41(5) in practice